Codecademy/docs/content/r/concepts/loops/loops.md

 ---
-Title: 'Loops'
+Title: "Loops"
-Description: 'A loop is used to repeat some operation a multiple number of times.'
+Description: "A loop is used to repeat some operation a multiple number of times."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Control Flow'
+  - "Control Flow"
-  - 'Iterators'
+  - "Iterators"
-  - 'Loops'
+  - "Loops"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **loop** is used to repeat some operation a multiple number of times.
 In R, there are `while` and `for` loops.